 The OCYL also advocates for afterschool funding and awareness on a state level.
 Locally, the OCYL helped draft the "Declaration of Education", a local declaration of community commitment to education.

 The Cumberland Mayor's Office of Children Youth and Learning (OCYL) is a municipal department created by Mayor Daniel McKee and established by ordinance in February 2007.
 It is the first of its kind in Rhode Island and has served as a model for other communities.

 The Declaration of Education:

-The Declaration was signed by Mayor Dan McKee, Superintendent Phil Thornton, Town Council President Jim Higgins, and School Committee Chair Jeff Mutter on January 31, 2012.
-Click here for the full text of the Education Declaration and
+On January 31, 2012, a "Declaration of Education" was signed by Mayor McKee, Superintendent Thornton, Town Council President Jim Higgins, and School Committee Chair Jeff Mutter.
+Click here for the full text of the Education Declaration.

 A summary of OCYL's Projects and Initiatives based on the values of the Declaration:

 At a "New Year's Brunch" in January of 2012, the Cumberland Youth Commission, a civic engagement program of the OCYL introduced a

 Youth Center Concept.
 Over the course of the next year, the Youth Commission continued the work of researching the Youth Center needs, conducting a survey of over 500 youth in Cumberland, the majority of whom expressed interest in participating at a youth center.
 The project is currently on hold and the Commissioners continue to share the voice of youth and serve the community.